 For nearly 250 years, Christians in America were able to live in relative freedom from persecution—the societal marginalization of believers with a view to eliminating their voice and influence.
 “We’ve enjoyed freedom and respect from broader society for our entire lives.
 With those privileges rapidly disappearing, we don’t know how to respond,” the author explains.

-American believers expect their lives to be marked by general prosperity and societal acceptance … persecution is strange.
-But biblically, it’s reversed.“The American church has missed a vital element of discipleship.
+“The American church has missed a vital element of discipleship.
 Important spiritual formation cannot be realized without experiencing suffering,” Dr. Nyquist says.

 With America’s cultural shift, the church has an opportunity to revisit the New Testament and learn how to apply the many passages on persecution in new ways, he adds: “Persecution gives us the chance to demonstrate to a watching and hostile world what true discipleship looks like.
 Persecution supplies the life-shaping tools God skillfully uses to mold us into Christ’s image.
 It’s the next chapter in our stories.
 Now’s the time to prepare.”